LeoDardanello/Qixo/README.md

 # Quixo
 A replica of the table game.
-Play against an AI trained with Adversarial Learning techinques of with a friend!
+Play against an AI trained with Deep Q Learning.
 Made for the Computational intelligence course @ PoliTo